ac001/787/README.txt

-This Pete's clone and working copy of FlightGear's 787 model for bug fixing etc
+Pete's clone and working copy of FlightGear's 787 model for bug fixing etc

 The HEAD is in cvs at
 http://cvs.simgear.org/viewvc/data/Aircraft/787/